A Day Trip to Cannes: Is It Worth Visiting?

 Ultimately, the decision whether or not to visit Cannes will depend on what you enjoy – but if you enjoy window shopping, sunny beach days, photo opportunities, and wandering through old towns, you’ll probably enjoy Cannes and should add it to your list of French Rivera cities to visit.
 In a nutshell, there’s a little bit of something for everyone in Cannes and it’s hard to go wrong – as rustic travelers can head to the old town and those in favor of cushioned travel can slowly stroll air conditioned shops along Boulevard de la Croisette.

-I personally can’t wait to go to Cannes again, to swim in the ocean and to wander along both the old town and the fancier shops along La Croisette – as it truly serves as the perfect way to slowly savour the best of the French Riveria from ever angle possible.
+I personally can’t wait to go to Cannes again, to swim in the ocean and to wander along both the old town and the fancier shops along La Croisette – as it truly serves as the perfect way to slowly savour the best of the French Riviera from ever angle possible.

 Street view of Cannes, France; September 2025